3 Things Your CPA Wishes You Knew Before Tax Season

 Only the interest piece is a deductible business expense.

 The principal payment?
-That is just you paying back the money you borrowed.
-It reduces the liability on your balance sheet, but it does not show up on your Profit & Loss as an expense — and it should not, because it is not one.
+That’s just you paying back the money you borrowed.
+It reduces the liability on your balance sheet, but it doesn’t show up on your Profit & Loss as an expense — and it shouldn’t, because it’s not one.

-I know that sounds like accounting geek speak, but here is the real-world version: if your monthly loan payment is $1,000 and $200 of that is interest, only $200 is deductible.
-The other $800 is just reducing your debt, which is a good thing — it just is not going to lower your tax bill.
+I know that sounds like accounting geek speak, but here’s the real-world version: if your monthly loan payment is $1,000 and $200 of that is interest, only $200 is deductible.
+The other $800 is just reducing your debt, which is a good thing — it just isn’t going to lower your tax bill.

 Why this matters right now

-If you just finished tax season and any of this felt unfamiliar, you are not behind.
-Most business owners do not know these things, and there is no reason they should — this is not what they started their business to do.
+If you just finished tax season and any of this felt unfamiliar, you’re not behind.
+Most business owners don’t know these things, and there’s no reason they should — this isn’t what they started their business to do.

 The reason I share this is because I genuinely believe in being useful.
-If you can take these three things and apply them yourself going forward, I am happy.
-If you look at this list and think, “I would rather someone else just handle all of it,” that is exactly what I do.
+If you can take these three things and apply them yourself going forward, I’m happy.
+If you look at this list and think, “I would rather someone else just handle all of it,” that’s exactly what I do.

 I work exclusively in QuickBooks Online, and I keep my clients’ books current on a weekly basis so that when year-end comes around, everything is already tied out and ready for the CPA.
 No scrambling, no surprises, no pit in the stomach.